1925 and 1934 Ya-Lo Football Sets

 Grange then signed off on the letter.

-While the images are often referred to as generic players, one interesting theory is that the cards actually depict one of football’s earliest stars, Red Grange.
+While the images are often referred to as generic players, one interesting theory is that the cards actually depict Grange himself.

 There’s not much concrete proof on that right now, but Grange played both offense and defense, so it’s not a stretch to picture him in both instances.
 His involvement with the game as well as the fact that he was a popular local figure would have made him an ideal candidate to depict.